New York Laws and Incentives

 Low-Speed Vehicle Definition

-A low-speed vehicle is defined as a limited use automobile that has a maximum speed greater than 20 miles per hour (mph) but not more than 25 mph or a truck that has a maximum speed greater than 20 mph but not more than 25 mph and a gross vehicle weight rating less than 3,000 pounds.
+A low-speed vehicle is defined as a limited use automobile or truck that has a maximum speed greater than 20 miles per hour (mph) but not more than 25 mph and has a gross vehicle weight rating less than 3,000 pounds.
 All low-speed vehicles must comply with the safety standards established in Title 49 of the Code of Federal Regulations, section 571.500.
 (Reference New York Vehicle and Traffic Law 121-f)

 Heavy-Duty Idle Reduction Requirement